Cucumber Expressions

 Using Cucumber Expressions with Reqnroll

 You can use both cucumber expressions and regular expressions in your project.
-Reqnroll has uses some heuristics to decide if your expression is a cucumber expression or a regular expression.
+Reqnroll uses some heuristics to decide if your expression is a cucumber expression or a regular expression.